 Marijuana growers in Colorado are required by law to keep regular track of their crops—for obvious reasons.
 The growing and changing market requires that revenue be accounted for at every step in the chain and that includes when the plant is just a wee bud in a pot.

-Marijuana Inventory Tracking Systems aren’t just good for business, they’re often legally required.
+Cannabis tracking system aren’t just good for business, they’re often legally required.
 Given the sensitive nature of the product, it’s no surprise regulators want to know where it is at every stage of its life.

 For now, passive RFID tags are the tool of choice, sporting an ultra-cheap pricetag and the added benefit of being easily disposable.
-Passive RFID works like this: a tag is attached to an asset (in this case, marijuana plants).
+Passive RFID works like this: a tag is attached to an asset (in this case, marijuana plant tracking).
 As the asset moves around the space, employees manually scan it in order to register and record its presence.

 Passive systems behave very differently from an active system like those powered by BLE.